Frank D Don: Early life and education

-Frank D Don was born in Asaba, Delta State, Nigeria in 1985.
+Frank D Don was born in Asaba, Delta State, south-south Nigeria in 1985.
 He attended St Peters Cat.
-Nursery and Primary School Asaba and Finished his O level in ICE (Institute of Continuous Education) Asaba, Where letter forward his education career to Ogwashu-uku Polytechnic, where he studied Mass communication.
+Nursery and Primary School Asaba and Finished his O' level in ICE (Institute of Continuous Education) Asaba, where later furthered his education to Ogwashu-uku Polytechnic, where he studied Mass communication.

 Comedy career

-Frank D Don's comedy career started from stage acting where he first performed Comedy at Unity Theater Production, Where he later gain a special appearance to Star Trek Show, he work alongside other Comedians and Musicians such as Kcee, psqaure, Faze, Tony one week and late Aba Ghana as the MC.
-Frank D Don performed comedy at the Nite of a 1000 laughs show 2009 organized by Opa Williams Other show he performed in was, Glo laffter Feast, Mnet Comedy Club in Urganda and Warri Again where he work alongside his associates Such as Igosave, Basketmouth, Bovi, Igodye Buchi, Alibaba and many others.
+Frank D Don's comedy career started from stage acting where he first performed Comedy at Unity Theater Production.
+He later gained a special appearance on Star Trek Show and worked alongside other Comedians and Musicians such as Kcee, Psqaure, Faze, Tony one week and late Aba Ghana as the MC.
+Frank D Don performed comedy at the Nite of a 1000 laughs show 2009 organized by Opa Williams.
+Other shows he performed in were, Glo laffter Feast, Mnet Comedy Club in Urganda and Warri Again where he worked alongside his associates Such as Igosave, Basketmouth, Bovi, Igodye Buchi, Alibaba and many others.

-His annual 10Years On Stage Comedy and Musical Show has held in Delta State.
+His annual 10Years On Stage Comedy and Musical Show was held in Delta State.